tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.extend()`
 <dd markdown="1">
-Adds one list to the end of another.
+Adds one list to the end of another list.

 {% highlight py %}
 colors = ['indigo', 'violet']